anl-sepsci/kbkit/docs/index.rst

 File Organization
 ------------------

-For running `kbkit.core.KBPipeline` or its dependencies, the following file structure is required: a structured directory layout that separates mixed systems from pure components.
+For running `kbkit.core.pipeline.Pipeline` or its dependencies, the following file structure is required: a structured directory layout that separates mixed systems from pure components.
 This organization enables automated parsing, reproducible KB integrals, and scalable analysis across chemical systems.

 * NOTE: **KBKit** currently only supports parsing for *GROMACS* files.